Mario662629/Casio-Rhythm-Archive/README.md

 # Casio Rhythm Archive
 I am copying various built-in rhythms from Casio keyboards.
 The purpose of this was to collect the rhythm files to be able to load them on keyboards that don't have them built-in.

+> [!Note]
+> Pending sets:
-Pending: CTK-4000 and CTK-5000 sets (because a few of the rhythms on https://www.casiomusicforums.com/index.php?/files/file/1632-ctk-4000-rhythm-archive/ did not sound accurate on my Casio CDP-230R)
+> - CTK-4000 set (because a few of the rhythms on https://www.casiomusicforums.com/index.php?/files/file/1632-ctk-4000-rhythm-archive/ did not ?> sound accurate on my Casio CDP-230R)
+> - CTK-5000 set
+> - CT-X5000 set
+>
+> If I get any of the models above, I'll put their rhythms in here.

 ## Keyboards with rhythm sets in common
 ### CTK-4000 set